CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 There are Name and Description fields along with three check boxes; when checked:

-- Display: a UDF is displayed in the application
+- **Display**: a UDF is displayed in the application
-- Required: a UDF is required to be filled before moving through the workflow.
+- **Required**: a UDF is required to be filled before moving through the workflow.
-- Automatic: a UDF automatically fills the application with a query result.
+- **Automatic**: a UDF automatically fills the application with a query result.
 Click Load next to a specific line to go to the query form:

 ![Query](./media/query.webp)

 Now, the chosen UDFs will be displayed on lists during transactions.

 You can change the order of the fields by dragging and dropping its line on the UDF Manager list (be sure to click and hold text from the Name or Description column).

-Revision and Revision Description fields

-For these UDFs, it is required to load an SQL query in Custom Configuration UDF Manager to get the UDFs displayed in CompuTec WMS:

 #### Revision and Revision Description fields